Eastern Hokkaido Lakes & Coast Bike Tour

 Overview

 There’s a lot more to Japan than just cherry blossoms, pagodas, and picture-postcard views of Mount Fuji towering over metropolitan Tokyo.
-This Japan cycling tour takes you far away from the trodden path of tourist traps and into the untouched wilderness of Hokkaido, Japan’s northernmost island.
+This off-beat Hokkaido bike tour takes us far away from the trodden path of tourist traps and into the untouched wilderness of Hokkaido, Japan’s northernmost island.

 Situated along the border with Russia, Hokkaido is home to virgin Taiga forests, snow-covered volcanoes, caldera lakes formed due to volcanic eruptions, and a beautiful coastline along the northern Pacific Ocean.

-The tour goes in a loop through natural forests and wetlands in the Kushiro Shitsugen and Akan–Mashu national parks, starting from Kushiro Marshland — famed for its cool summer and mist on Hokkaido’s eastern coast — before heading into Hokkaido’s wilderness, taking riders past thickly forested mountains, picturesque caldera lakes, rugged volcanic lakes, hot springs, quaint fishing villages, and ending in Kushiro again.
+The tour goes in a loop through natural forests and lakes in the Akan–Mashu national parks and Shiretoko national park, starting from Lake Abashiri — famed for sunniest place on Hokkaido’s eastern coast — before cycling into Hokkaido’s wilderness, taking riders past thickly forested mountains, picturesque caldera lakes, rugged volcanic lakes, hot springs, quaint fishing villages, and circling back Abashiri.

 casual